 - Hit the

-tab and submit a simple JSON, withid
+Testtab and submit a simple JSON, withidfield as must.

 - Hit the

-button make sure the log trace shows no error and response status is 200.
+When you hit the Test button make sure the log trace shows no error and response status is 200.
 At this point we have our API endpoint working fine.
 Next we will test this service from curl.

 From curl or Postman